microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/site-creation.md

 git clone https://github.com
 ```

 2. Create a directory in the location of your choice.
-This will be the *project directory*, and will hold all the files for the Contoso Travel website.
+This will be the *project directory* and will hold the files for the Contoso Travel website.
 It's also where our virtual environment will be created.
 Change directories into the directory you created.

 ``` bash
 # Windows